-On January 1, 2013, the Corporation adopted new standards with respect to consolidations (IFRS 10), joint arrangements (IFRS 11), disclosure of interests in other entities (IFRS 12), fair value measurements (IFRS 13) and amendments to financial instrument disclosures (IFRS 7).
-The adoption of these standards had no impact on the amounts recorded in the consolidated financial statements as at January 1, 2013 or on the comparative periods.
+On January 1, 2014, the Corporation adopted IFRIC 21 which provides guidance with respect to recognition of liabilities resulting from government levies.
+The Company also adopted IAS 32 that clarifies the the requirements for offsetting financial assets and liabilities.
+The adoption of these standards had no impact on the amounts recorded in the consolidated financial statements as at December 31, 2014 or on the comparative periods.

-The following pronouncements from the IASB will become effective for financial reporting periods beginning on or after January 1, 2014 and have not yet been adopted by the Corporation.
+The following pronouncements from the IASB will become effective for financial reporting periods beginning on or after January 1, 2015 and have not yet been adopted by the Corporation.
 All of these new or revised standards permit early adoption with transitional arrangements depending upon the date of initial application: